tejoesperanto/pasportaservo/README.md

 **This repository contains the codebase that runs the pasportaservo.org website in near future.**

-This project is using Python 2.7 and Django 1.7 for the moment.
+This project is using and Django 1.7.
 See requirements.txt.

-You will need, PostgreSQL, PIP and Virtualenv:
+You will need Python 2.7 or 3.4, PostgreSQL, PIP and Virtualenv:

-    sudo apt-get install postgresql postgresql-client postgresql-client-common libpq5 libpq-dev python-dev sudo apt-get install mercurial
+    sudo apt-get install postgresql postgresql-client postgresql-client-common libpq5 libpq-dev python3 python3-dev sudo apt-get install mercurial
     sudo apt-get install python-setuptools
     easy_install --user pip